8 days/ 7 nights

 Meeting at the airport.
 Transfer to the hotel.
 Overnight in Tbilisi

 Day 2.
 Excursion around Tbilisi.

 Breakfast.
 Excursion around Tbilisi.
 You will visit all the important sights of the Georgian capital: the sulfur bath complex, the Sioni church, the Tbilisi synagogue, the Metekhi cathedral, climb the cable car to the Narikala fortress, walk around the Tbilisi courtyards and see how ordinary Tbilisiers live, visit the Fig Gorge and admire the waterfall in the botanical garden , climb to Mtatsminda Mountain and see Tbilisi from a bird’s-eye view.
-At the end of the tour, you will be offered wine tasting from our sommelier.
+At the end of the tour, you will be offered wine tasting.
 Overnight in Tbilisi.

 Day 3.
 Mtskheta – Gori – Uplistsikhe

 Our tour will begin with Uplistsikhe.
 If you believe the legends, the city in the rock decided to cut down the great grandson of Noah himself.
 We can not say for sure whether this version corresponds to reality, but archaeologists are vouching – Uplistsikhe for about three thousand years.